vanshguptax/vanshguptax/README.md

 ### **Technical Projects & Open Source Contributions**
 - Developed **Block Estate**, a real estate platform using **Blockchain & IPFS**
-- Built an **AI-powered stock prediction model** with a web-based user interface
+- Built a **Book Selling Website** for readers to browse and purchase books online
-- Created an **image enhancement and filtering tool** using OpenCV and Python
+- Created an **Aura Color Prediction App** that analyzes aura colors based on user input

 ---